-Our results are based on a relatively small sample, are restricted to instruction in economics, and are not robust to unobserved student characteristics that may be correlated with observed teacher characteristics.
+Our results are based on a relatively small sample and are restricted to instruction in economics.
+Further, they are not robust to unobserved student characteristics that may be correlated with observed teacher characteristics.
 As such, they may not generalize to larger samples and other subjects.
-However, our finding of a "lost in translation" effect, in which content expertise may undermine the ability of teachers to impart knowledge at the appropriate level for the high school curriculum, merits further investigation.
-By contrast, our findings for advanced degrees in general suggest that they enable teachers to achieve more consistent success in the classroom, perhaps by adapting content knowledge to the instructional needs of students.
+However, our finding that content expertise may undermine the ability of teachers to impart knowledge at the appropriate level for the high school curriculum merits further investigation.
+By contrast, our findings for advanced degrees outside of economics suggest that they enable teachers to achieve more consistent success in the classroom, perhaps by adapting content knowledge to students' instructional needs.
+Our overall results suggest that researchers who are investigating the factors that contribute to successful teachers should heed the longstanding distinction between content knowledge and pedagogical content knowledge emphasized in the education literature (Shulman 1986; Ball et al. 2008; National Research Council 2010).
 Given the upcoming wave of retirements by baby-boom generation educators (Aaronson and Meckel 2009), the number of newly minted college graduates who embark on high school teaching careers is likely to increase.
-Our findings suggest that educational policymakers should carefully consider how their specific skills can best be adapted to teaching the high school curriculum
+Our findings suggest that educational policymakers should carefully consider how their specific skills can best be adapted to teaching the high school curriculum.